International Men’s Day: Why Is It Important?

 Many people use International Men’s Day to highlight the mental health struggles that affect a large proportion of men.
 The male suicide rate in the UK is worryingly high, as it is estimated that 84 men die by suicide per week.
 According to a Telegraph article, suicide is the most common cause of death for men under 45.
 Earlier this year, Campaign Against Living Miserably (CALM) launched ‘Project 84.’
 The charity placed figures of 84 men on rooftops of buildings in London to represent men who die by suicide per week.

 The reason that International Men’s Day raises these issues is that societal perceptions of men are partially to blame for these tragic events.
 It may not seem significant to tell someone to be ‘manly’ or to ‘man up.’
 However, in doing so, this causes men to hide their true emotions which can lead to disastrous consequences.
-Take a look at the Project 84 website to read real-life examples of men who have taken their lives.
-These stories show how important International Men’s Day is, reassuring men there is no shame in speaking out.

 What can I do?